uuupah/pain27_kb/README.md

 # pain27
-The pain27 is an open source keyboard project to make an easily usable yet completely and utterly unusable qwerty with all the letters of the english alphabet, a spacebar, and nothing else.
+The pain27 is an open source keyboard project to make an easily usable, yet completely and utterly unusable qwerty keyboard with all the letters of the english alphabet, a spacebar, and nothing else.
 Supports cherry mx style and smk switches, through hole leds for backlighting, rgb underglow, and only requires a pro micro for programming.

 # parts required